DanialArab/Sphinx/README.md

 Questions:
 + Using sphinx we can transform the docstrings inside the functions inside the Python modules into HTML files.
 Does it mean i do need have docstrings?
 While Sphinx is a powerful tool for generating documentation from docstrings in Python code, having docstrings is not strictly mandatory.
 However, using docstrings is considered a best practice in Python, and it's highly recommended to include them in your code.
 + If we don't have Python function or class it seems that doc is not generated?
 Like for my urlpatterns first of all i need to put some docstrings in the code to be able to get them in the generated doc html file and second since the urls.py file contains a list and not a function it is not documented I mean there is no source code shown in the html file, if I want to have the source code i need to put the urlpatterns in a function.
++ How to exclude some files from being in the HTML document generated? like the followings under countries package:

+  countries.migrations.0001_initial module
+    Migration
+      Migration.dependencies
+      Migration.initial
+      Migration.operations

 Workflow: